Skip to main content

 The server will restart to pick up the changes.

-The reload button only appears for plugins installed from local paths.
+The reload button only appears for nodes installed from local paths.

-External sources can facilitate plugin installation via protocol URLs:
+External sources can facilitate node installation via protocol URLs:

 When you click a deep link: